spacetelescope/romancal/docs/roman/ramp_fitting/description.rst

 .. math::

    S_{\text{threshold}}(\hat \alpha) = 5.5 - \frac{1}{3}\log_{10}(\hat \alpha)

+This corresponds to identifying jumps at 5.5 sigma when the count rate is 1 electron per second, and 4.5 sigma when the count rate is 1000 electrons per second.
+The decision was made to have the threshold depend on the count rate because the pixels with lots of signal have larger uncertainties; meaning that lower amplitude cosmic rays get identified in these cases.

 A jump is determined to have occurred for a ramp fit with statistic, :math:`S`, with possible jump